PascalMayr/thepeaks/README.md

 1.)
 Clone this repository

-2.)
-Install all necessary dependencies:
+2.) go into the project folder and install all necessary dependencies:
-`yarn install`
+`cd thepeaks && yarn install`

 3.)
 Create a developer key at: https://open-platform.theguardian.com/access/